whysokara/System-Design/RelationalDatabase.md

 1. Atomicity
 All statements within a transaction takes effect or none. (either all success or no success, there is no partial transaction/process)
-* if 100 ros are updated and after 50th rows system crashes then no record gets updated
+* if 100 rs are updated and after 50th rows system crashes then no record gets updated
 * publish a post and increase total posts count.
 > Start transaction => Wrapped transaction => Commit